JimmyALiu/nasa-react-app/README.md

 # React API project

+Uses React, Vite, JS to build a website that displays information about NASA's astronomy picture of the day.

-Using React and JS to make calls to the NASA APOD API.
-Works well on mobile too.
+Makes calls to the NASA APOD API

+Designed to work well on mobile devices